hardmanko/CatContModel/README.md

 # Introduction

-This R package implements the models used by Hardman, Vergauwe, and Ricker (2016) ([manuscript link](http://kylehardman.com/Content/StaticPages/Publications/Files/Hardman%20Vergauwe%20and%20Ricker%20(2017)%20-%20Manuscript.pdf)).
+This R package implements the models used by Hardman, Vergauwe, and Ricker (2017) ([manuscript link](http://kylehardman.com/Content/StaticPages/Publications/Files/Hardman%20Vergauwe%20and%20Ricker%20(2017)%20-%20Manuscript.pdf)).
+The models were used to analyze color delayed estimation tasks, but are applicable to more than just color stimuli.
 These models are difficult to implement and difficult to use.
 This package simplifies the process of using the models.

 This package is under development, as are the models.
 If you run into bugs or unusual model behavior, please report them in the issue tracker (click on the "Issues" tab).